 Conclusions We presented arbitrary arrow update model logic (AAUML).
 We provided an axiomatization of AAUML, which also demonstrates that AAUML is decidable and equally expressive as multi-agent modal logic.
 We established arrow update model synthesis for AAUML.
 We determined the update expressivity hierarchy including AAUML and many other update logics, including other arrow update logics, action model logics, and refinement modal logic.
-We also provided a novel axiomatization for refinement modal logic.

-Further research: B-restricted arrow update synthesis Let B be any subset of the set of all agents.
-Building upon the B-refinements of [8] and motivated by a similar approach used in [12], a variant of the synthesis problem for AAUML is to consider B-restricted arrow update models.
+Further research on B-restricted arrow update synthesis Let B be any subset of the set of all agents.
+Building upon the B-refinements of [9] and motivated by a similar approach used in [14], a variant of the synthesis problem for AAUML is to consider B-restricted arrow update models.
 Roughly speaking, a B-restricted arrow update model represents an event where only the agents in B can gain more factual information, while the agents outside B remain at least as uncertain as they were before the event.
 The B-restricted synthesis problem can be solved in a very similar way to the unrestricted problem that we presented in this paper.